Onck-group/designer-nups-kap-avidity/nanopores_w_cargo/README.md

-#nanopore simulations with cargo molecules
+### nanopore simulations with cargo molecules

-GROMACS (version 2018) runfiles (see `jobscript.sh`) for reproducing the cargo simulations.

-Relevant index groups (`.ndx`) files for gromacs post-processing options are included, as well as a `python`-script for the velocity analysis.
+Please unzip the relevant sub-folders to retrieve the simulation files and analysis files and structure files for all different C/H and dFG-variants.

+Dependencies/requirements:
+- GROMACS 2018
+- Python >3.0 using the MDanalysis package (versions beyond MDAnalysis 2.0).
+- VMD 1.9.3 for visual analyses
+- job scripts for high performance computing clusters (linux-based) are present in the sub-directories, instructions will depend on the type of cluster/load management system.

+The sub-folders contain the relevant GROMACS runfiles (.mdp, .tpr, .ndx etc) as well as a number of shell scripts (with GROMACS sub-functions) and python-based analysis files.